milsyobtaf/gifhorse/README.md

 * `-w`, `--width`: Width in pixels that you want the thing to be
 * `-f`, `--fps`: Frames per Earth second
 * `-a`, `--annotation`: Words to put on top of the pictures
+* `-F`, `--fontface`: The font to do the words in
 * `-p`, `--pointsize`: Size for the text to be

 ## Example

 ```
-$ gifhorse test.mp4 -s 3 -d 2 -w 160 -f 15 -a "idk what I'm doing" -p 30 test.gif
+$ gifhorse test.mp4 -s 3 -d 2 -w 160 -f 15 -a "idk what I'm doing" -F HelveticaNeueB -p 30 test.gif
 ```

 This command uses a video file called `test.mp4` to create a gif called `test.gif` with the following characteristics:

-- starts 3 seconds into the video
+- starts `3` seconds into the video
-- contains the next 2 seconds of the video
+- contains the next `2` seconds of the video
-- is 160 pixels wide
+- is `160` pixels wide
-- is 15 frames per second
+- is `15` frames per second
 - has the text `idk what I'm doing`
+- uses the font `HelveticaNeueB`
-- has text that is 30 points in size
+- has text that is `30` points in size

 ## Contributing